tommasocerruti/codice-fiscale/README.md

 [![Contributions](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)](CONTRIBUTING.md)

 `CodiceFiscale` is an [Elixir](https://elixir-lang.org/) library providing different functions regarding the Italian fiscal code (codice fiscale).
-It provides functions to generate a codice fiscale based on personal information and validate whether a given codice fiscale corresponds to provided personal data.
+It provides functions to generate a codice fiscale based on anagraphic data and validate whether a given codice fiscale corresponds to the provided anagraphic data.
 Documentation can be found at https://hexdocs.pm/codice_fiscale.
 *Per leggere questo README in italiano, clicca [qui](README-it.md).*

 ## Features

-- **Calculate Codice Fiscale:** Given a name, surname, birthdate, sex, and Belfiore code of the birthplace, it computes the corresponding codice fiscale.
+- **Calculate Codice Fiscale:** Given a name, surname, birthdate, sex, and [catastale code](https://it.wikipedia.org/wiki/Codice_catastale) of the birthplace, it computes the corresponding codice fiscale.
-- **Verify Codice Fiscale:** Checks if a provided codice fiscale matches the expected codice fiscale based on given personal data.
+- **Verify Codice Fiscale:** Checks if a provided codice fiscale matches the expected codice fiscale based on the provided anagraphic data.

 ## Installation